'Empire' actor Jussie Smollett makes court appearance 'to show confidence in his innocence'

 Breaking News Emails

-"Empire" actor Jussie Smollett on Tuesday appeared at a hearing in Chicago on whether cameras would be allowed in court for the criminal case over his allegedly staging a racist, homophobic attack on himself.
+"Empire" actor Jussie Smollett on Tuesday appeared at a hearing in Chicago on whether cameras would be allowed in court for the criminal case over allegations he staged a racist, homophobic attack on himself.

-He was not required to appear before a judge, but a representative for Smollett told NBC News he chose to “to show confidence in his innocence.”
+He was not required to appear, but a representative told NBC News that Smollett chose to do so “to show confidence in his innocence.”

 “He will do everything he needs to do,” Anne Kavanagh said.
 “He will go the extra mile to cooperate with the process.”